 1907 – 1974

 Alfred Charles Pruden was brought up in Hammersmith.
 He took the name Dunstan on his conversion to Roman Catholicism.
-Attending the Central School of Arts & Crafts, he then worked as an assistant to a goldsmith based in London.
+He attended the Central School of Arts & Crafts and then worked as an assistant to a goldsmith based in London.

-Pruden was interested in Eric Gill’s writings and ideas, and following a lecture he gave on Gill, Pruden was contacted by the man himself.
-On meeting both men realised that they had much in common, and Gill recommended Pruden for his first major commission, an altar cross for Exeter College, Oxford; this commission proved important in establishing Pruden’s reputation.
-He went on in his career to complete many more commissions for ecclesiastical metalwork alongside jewellery and more domestic items.
+Pruden was interested in Eric Gill’s writings and ideas.
+Gill contacted Pruden when he had heard that Pruden had given a lecture on him.
+On meeting both men realised that they had much in common.
+Gill then recommended Pruden for his first major commission, an altar cross for Exeter College, Oxford.
+This commission was important in establishing Pruden’s reputation.
+He completed many more commissions for ecclesiastical metalwork alongside jewellery and more domestic items.